Ariel Motor Company: Ace

 In June 2014, the company announced the new Ariel Ace motorcycle.
 Powered by a Honda 1237cc V4 engine and gearbox, the bike will be produced from 2015 in similar volume levels to the existing car-based products.

 Nomad

 In January 2015, Ariel introduced the Nomad, a road-legal buggy designed along the same principles as the Atom, at the Autosport International Show.
 The Nomad utilises a 2.4 litre Honda engine producing 235bhp.

+In 2023, Ariel received $370,000 funding from the Niche Vehicle Network (NVN) and the Advanced Propulsion Centre (APC) to construct Nomad EV.

 HIPERCAR

 In August 2017, Ariel announced the HIPERCAR (High Performance Carbon Reduction), an electric sports car.
 The HIPERCAR uses Equipmake APM200 electric motors, supplied by a Norfolk-based electric bus manufacturing start-up.